-The price of a raincoat does make a difference because you’ll get higher quality products that have gone through more testing, research, and development to ensure they work well.
+The price of a rain jacket does make a difference because you’ll get higher quality products that have gone through more testing, research, and development to ensure they work well.
 While a lower or mid-priced hiking raincoat will still get the job done, it often comes at the cost of some comfort, whether that’s a durable Gore-tex outer layer or breathability and ventilation on the inside that will minimize sweating.

 Although it’s tough to spend a larger chunk of change on a piece of gear, it’s often worth the money and can save you from having to replace that item multiple times in the future.
-Think of it as an investment that will last you for years, rather than an overpriced piece of gear.
+Think of it as an investment that will last you for many years, rather than an overpriced piece of gear.
 In this case, it’s worth it.

 If you’re on a budget, choose a quality mid-priced raincoat – the REI Rainier Rain Jacket is a great option – that has the features you need and use most often.
 Consider the activities you do most often and choose a lightweight rain jacket that suits your hiking style.
 Chances are you can resell it if it’s still in good condition and when you need to upgrade you’ll know exactly what to buy.

 If you are investing in a durable and effective rain jacket that will stand up to the wind and rain, you’ll want something that is waterproof.
 While water-resistant raincoats are good for light wind and rain, they don’t have as many technical elements and the fabric won’t do you much good in a storm.

 A hiking rain jacket should fit loose enough that you can add extra layers underneath and have a good range of motion that allows you to move your arms around comfortably.
 It should also fit snug enough so you don’t have too much extra fabric getting in the way as you are hiking.

 If you’ve ever been for a hike in the rain, then you might know how uncomfortable and distracting it is to feel wet from the rain while also suffering through that sticky feeling of your jacket clinging to your skin from your sweat.

 Here are the most common waterproof fabrics you’ll find when choosing a hiking raincoat.

-- Gortex: We often mention Gore-Tex here at Bearfoot Theory because it’s a popular technical fabric that’s commonly used in waterproof outdoor gear.
+- Gor-Tex: We often mention Gore-Tex here at Bearfoot Theory because it’s a popular technical fabric that’s commonly used in waterproof outdoor gear.
 Gore-Tex is a synthetic, waterproof fabric that keeps you dry in the rain or snow.
 Its lightweight construction makes products with Gore-Tex great for breathability and ventilation so you won’t get overheated when you’re hot on a rainy hike.
 A raincoat with Gore-Tex is a durable, waterproof option that helps keep you cool and dry.

 - Durable Water Repellent (DWR): DWR is an extra coating that gear companies add to hiking raincoats that allow them to literally repel water from the jacket.
 As water hits the surface of the fabric it beads up and rolls right off rather than getting absorbed or evaporating.
 DWR definitely keeps you dry, however, it can make a raincoat slightly less breathable.
 It also requires a bit of upkeep because the finish can wear off over time, so you may need to reapply a new DWR coating every so often.
 Either way, DWR is a great option for staying dry and often comes at a lower price than Gore-Tex.

-There are a few other materials that major outdoor brands are using, such as DryVent, eVent, etc, often with proprietary technology, but Gore-tex and DWR are the most commonly used in the best rain jackets for women.
+There are a few other materials that major outdoor brands are using, such as DryVent, eVent, etc, often with proprietary technology, but Gore-Tex and DWR are the most commonly used in the best rain jackets for women.

 - Midweight 2 Layer Rain Jacket: The midweight 2 layer raincoat is a more budget-friendly option that usually costs under $100.
 It’s the least technical version and has a mesh liner, so they tend to be breathable, but don’t have as solid of waterproofing.
 It’s good for wearing around town and shorter hikes where it might rain.
-(Example: North Face Resolve Rain Jacket)
+(Example: North Face Venture Rain Jacket)